AmericanCouncils/fiendish-bundle/README.md

 ## Writing a Daemon

-Daemons are implemented as classes that derive from `Fiendish\Daemon\BaseDaemon`.
+Daemons are implemented as classes that derive from `BaseDaemon`.
 Here's an example daemon for Foobar:

 ```php